With so many racing bookie promotions being thrown in punter's faces these days, it can be hard to keep track of which offers what and when.

 Watch out for max bet amounts on these promotions however, as often the bookies will cap the amount you will be able to outlay in order take advantage of the promo.

 Also be sure to check how the refund is paid.
-Select bookies will refund your bet stake in cash, however others will credit your account with bonus bets which will be subject to conditions such as turnover requirements and minimum odds.
+Select bookies will refund your bet stake in cash, however others will credit your account with bets which will be subject to conditions such as turnover requirements and minimum odds.

 Most online bookies offer a range of odds on each racing market outside of the standard tote and fixed odds price.
 These include Best of the Best (the highest odds paid from the three main Australian totes) and Top Fluctuation (highest fluctuation price from when the market opened).